 In 2019 she joined the writing team of Emmy-nominated drama/comedy The Great, which satirises the life of Russian Empress Catherine the Great.
 Alexander was later nominated for two Writers Guild of America awards for the show.
 She is also writing series Artemisia, based on 17th century Italian painter Artemsia Gentileschi.
 Alexander is a great fan of shows which "make history relevant to a contemporary audience by using it to look at the present.
 Women are still trying to find ways to hold power or get rid of their useless husbands, just like Catherine on The Great.
 The comedy of history is that humans just keep repeating the same mistakes."

 Alexander has also written for Vikings: Valhalla, a spin-off from History Channel hit Vikings, and Tin Star, in which Tim Roth plays a Londoner who ends up as a cop in an oil company town in the Rockies.
+She is an executive producer on Valhalla's second season.
 Her Kiwi credits include political satire The Pretender, and helping develop dystopian TV drama This is Not My Life.